-Medical Data now uncovers evidence of tobacco use in nearly 16% of hits.
+Irix Prescription Data and Medical Data together uncover evidence of tobacco use in more than 16% of hits.
 Are you relying on self-reporting, easily defeated cotinine tests, or speculative tools like voice analysis?
 Watch the recording and clear the air with reliable data drawn from prescription histories and medical billing codes.

 And what about the old 200% mortality rule of thumb for smokers?
 Or only looking back a year or two?
-We’ll share insights from Milliman’s latest, 42M-life mortality study that will surprise you.
+We’ll share insights from Milliman IntelliScript’s latest research that will surprise you.
 For example, evidence of nicotine dependence from five or six years ago can still indicate a relative mortality of over 200%.
 We’ll tell you how we know and provide clinical insight into why nicotine’s mortality effect is so tenacious.

 Topics covered

-• Using real-time, real-world data to prove past or present nicotine use in nearly 16% of Medical Data hits
+- Using real-time, real-world data to prove past or present nicotine use in over 16% of combined Prescription Data and Medical Data hits

 Who should attend